What is Crohn's Disease?

 Causes of Crohn’s disease

 The exact cause of Crohn’s disease is unknown.
-There are however several associations that have been made in connection with this condition.
+However, several associations have been made with this condition.

-One of the first and most important connections that are made is a genetic link.
-There are genes that may be associated with the condition and these genes may be inherited from parents.
+One of the first and most important connections made is a genetic link.
+Genes that may be associated with the condition may be inherited from parents.
 These genes raise the risk of getting Crohn’s disease.

-Some previous infections may trigger an abnormal reaction from the immune system making a person susceptible to Crohn’s disease.
+Some previous infections may trigger an abnormal immune system reaction, making a person susceptible to Crohn’s disease.
 Some environmental factors are also associated with Crohn’s disease.

-The condition is more commonly seen in westernised countries, such as the UK and USA and is less common in poorer parts of the world, such as Africa.
-This indicates that diet and environment may play a role in causation of this condition.
+The condition is more commonly seen in Westernised countries, such as the UK and USA, and is less common in poorer parts of the world, such as Africa.
+This indicates that diet and environment may play a role in the causation of this condition.

 Although smoking does not directly cause Crohn’s disease, smokers are seen to have more severe symptoms of the condition than those who do not smoke.